SDFIdk/ea-modelling-tools-java/README.md

 ## Adding applications

+To add a new application:

-Add a new application by creating a class that extends from `AbstractApplication`.
-It must have a main method.
-Create a new `program` entry in pom.xml in `/project/build/plugins/plugin[artifactId='appassembler-maven-plugin']/executions/execution/configuration/programs`.
+1. Create a class that extends from `AbstractApplication` and add a [main method](https://docs.oracle.com/javase/tutorial/getStarted/application/#MAIN) to it.
+2. Create a new `program` entry in pom.xml in `/project/build/plugins/plugin[artifactId='appassembler-maven-plugin']/executions/execution/configuration/programs`.